A strong start

 Chip & PIN payment technology had just been launched in the UK.
-Foreseeing that its convenience and security would lead to a growth in card payments usage among consumers, CCS aimed to serve the niche market of licensed taxi drivers to accept cards.
+Foreseeing that its convenience and security would lead to a growth in card payments usage among consumers, CCS aimed to provide support services to the niche market of licensed taxi drivers who wanted to accept cards.

 At the time, taxi drivers (and small businesses in general) were hugely underserved by existing card payments providers.
 These were generally large acquiring banks, and businesses were expected to open dedicated (and expensive) merchant accounts, alongside paying the high cost of payment hardware and substantial transaction fees.